Conversational AI improves efficiency & customer relationships

 Because the messaging interface is familiar and a comfortable, established way for most people to interact already, customers adapt quickly to communicating with chatbots.
 And despite the simplicity of the interface, chatbots process more information in real time than humans ever could, opening up a wide range of possibilities for maturation of service models.
 Used as an augmentation to regular training, sales, or customer service practices, chatbots deliver a tremendous increase in efficiency.
 Juniper Research anticipates that by 2022—just a few short years away—chatbots will save companies $8 billion every year.

-Chatbots and CSR's: A Dynamic Duo
+Conversational AI and CSR's: A Dynamic Duo

 Although you may think of chatbots as replacements for traditional Customer Service Representatives (CSR’s), the service model is often more blended, with chatbots working alongside humans to produce successful customer outcomes.
 Chatbots can serve either CSR’s or customers directly.